-When a data transaction is divided into several packets, the network is not aware those packets belong to the same transaction.
-The receiver will end up with the additional task of reordering received packets.
+This happens because when a data transaction is split into several packets, the network is not aware those packets belong to the same transaction.
+Thus, the receiver will end up with the additional task of reordering received packets.

 Virtual circuits, also called virtual channels, avoid this problem.